hnjw-png/battleships/README.md

 ## The function that stops you from selecting coordinates outside of the board game.

-* You will be prompted that you have not chosen a place on the board and asked to make another guess.
+* I used a function called def get_user_input(self), and the the try, while in range method to read the users guesses and read if they are guessing a number inside the board.You will be prompted that you have not chosen a place on the board and asked to make another guess.

-* I am using the while, not in range method.
-This reads if the user types in a number which is outside of the board.

-## You didnt sink the ships
+## How many turns, and calculating amount of turns.

 * You have 12 chances to choose correctly, before the game ends.

 * The while method is used in my rungame function, to keep track of how turns the user has taken.
 The users turns will not exceed 12.

+* A prompt keeps the user informed of how many turns they have remaining.

-* If the user finds all the ships before the turns end the game will end and you get a prompt that the user has found all ships.
+* If the user finds all the ships before the turns end the game will end, and you get a prompt that the user has found all ships.

 ## Automatic error is a letter is typed of instead of a number